 ½ cup (105 g / 125 mL) packed dark brown sugar

 1 tablespoon (15 mL) instant coffee or espresso crystals

 1 cup (250 gram package) dark chocolate baking chips

 Sanding sugar or granulated sugar

-- In a small bowl, combine flour, baking soda, and salt.
+- In a small bowl, combine flour, cocoa powder, baking soda, and salt.
 Set aside.

 - In a stand mixer fitted with a paddle attachment (or in a large mixing bowl and a standard mixer), beat the melted butter and both sugars on medium speed until light and fluffy.
 Beat in the egg; add vanilla, and coffee crystals.
 Beat until just blended.

 - Add the flour mixture, and gently blend until well combined.

 - Stir in chocolate chips.

 - Shape about 2-3 tablespoons (60 grams) of dough for each cookie into balls (golf ball size) and place onto a parchment-covered baking sheet or tray.
 Cover tightly with plastic wrap and refrigerate for at least 24 hours (the dough can also be refrigerated in the large bowl; however, it is so much more time-efficient to have the shaped balls ready for baking)